memfault/interrupt/_posts/2020-06-17-cortex-m-breakpoints.md

 - Our breakpoint on `dummy_function_1` is re-installed (`$Z0,240,2`).
 - The continuation we requested in the first place is issued with the [`c` packet](https://sourceware.org/gdb/current/onlinedocs/gdb/Packets.html#index-c-packet).

 Thinking about this, it starts to make sense.
-If GDB hadn't removed the breakpoint, the breakpoint we had set would repeatedly fire.
+If GDB hadn't removed the breakpoint, the breakpoint we had set would repeatedly fire when we try to continue.
 By single-stepping over the instruction while breakpoints are disabled we can get past the instruction which caused the breakpoint and re-enable all the breakpoints before we miss any new ones.

 The other advantage of removing and adding back breakpoints anytime the system is halted is it reduces the probability of the debugger getting killed and leaving the system in a state where breakpoints are left installed.